aurorascharff/next14-message-box/STEPS.md

 (submitMessage)

 - Return instead of console.log error and timestamp (create timestamp)
-- (Optional) Try catch database error
+- Add max limit messages sent 5.
+- Add back required on input
 - Get this to the user: useActionState, add initial state and add p "errorMessage", "use client"
+- Show the error in the form.
 - Pass _prevState and return Promise< State>

 Notes: Can be called without js and return state without js.

-## Max messages

-(submitMessage)

-- Add max limit messages sent 5 and show the error in the form.
-- Add back required on input

 Could be any requirements for your data.

 ## Toast message count